chippyash/Strong-Type/README.md

 ### Support for GMP extension - V2 onwards only

 The library automatically recognises the availability of the gmp extension and will use it for int, rational and complex types.

-There is no gmp support for wholeIntType, NaturalIntType or FloatType.
+There is no gmp support for WholeIntType, NaturalIntType or FloatType.

+- WholeIntType and NaturalIntType creation via the TypeFactory will return GMPIntType.
+    - The validation for whole and natural numbers is ignored - they are treated as integers
+- FloatType creation via the TypeFactory will return a GMPRationalType.

 You can force the library to use PHP native types by calling

 <pre>
     TypeFactory::setNumberType(TypeFactory::TYPE_NATIVE);